elves/elvish/website/ref/language.md

 -   `e:` refers to externals.
 For instance, `e:ls` refers to the external command `ls`.

-    Most of the time you can rely on the rules of [command resolution](#command-resolution) and do not need to use this explicitly, unless a function defined by you (or an Elvish builtin) shadows an external command.
+    Most of the time you can rely on static resolution rules of [ordinary commands](#ordinary-command) and do not need to use this explicitly, unless a function defined by you (or an Elvish builtin) shadows an external command.